jameszah/ESP32-Task-Manager/README.md

 - with 2 cores on the esp32-s (on the ai thinker esp32-cam), the percentages will add to 200%
 - it records 100 seconds inside the esp32, but only sends 1-second updates to the graph.
 - you can hit refresh to get the full 100 seconds and get rid of any wifi delays on a 1 second update, such as that wobble if the sinewave of fake load below
-- also below the moving graph is a snapshot of your tasks, priority, heap highwater mark
+- also below the moving graph is a snapshot of your tasks, priority, heap highwater mark, update every 30 seconds
 - the cpu_monitor runs at prio 7 on core 0 (with wifi and arduino housekeeping), then the web server is prio 5, and wifi 23, so tasks above prio 7 can interfere with data collection if they don't let cpu_monitor run

 <img  alt="image" src="https://github.com/jameszah/ESP32-Task-Manager/blob/main/taskman4.5.png" />